Myself-Bloons/Sauda-Tower/README.md

 </a>

 </h1>
 <h3 align="center">Converts Sauda hero into a regular tower with full upgrade paths.
-Remake of the Sauda Tower mod by emeryllium working with Ultimate CrossPathing for v51.2+</h3>
+Remake of the Sauda Tower mod by emeryllium working with Ultimate CrossPathing for v51.2+ Made for Dabloon</h3>
-<h1 align="center">Sauda as a Tower with moder Crosspathing possibilities.</h1>
+<h1 align="center">Sauda as a Tower with modern Crosspathing possibilities.</h1>

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)